7

 “That is, if our operation continues to go well.”

-“Always have to sound logical, huh?”
+“Always have to point out the uncertainty, huh?”

 “Alright then, it’s only fair that I share my own past with you two,” said Luna.